zeloe/AMSYNC/README.md

 It basically checks BPM from host and modulates incoming audio in different time signatures.

+While the led is on Attack,Release and Phase can't be modified.

 Debugged on:
 Reaper v6.27
 OS: macOS Mojave 10.14.6